These en-suite ideas will help you bring a touch of luxury to your bedroom, and can also value to your home.

-14. Panel the walls
+31. Panel the walls

-Panelled walls are a great way of adding interest and texture to even the smallest of bathrooms.
+Wall panelling ideas are a great way of adding interest and texture to even the smallest of bathrooms.
 Plus, it's a practical choice for boxing in pipework.

-18. Create pattern with tiles
+32. Create pattern with tiles

 Patterned tiles don't actually have to be patterned.
 Clever use of laying patterns allows you to create your own pattern using block colour.
 Alternatively, alternate sizes of similarly shaped tiles.
 A contrast grouting will heighten the look even further.

-19. Give signature pieces space
+33. Give signature pieces space

 34. Colour up for contrast

-Build up a backdrop of colour on walls, floors and storage that foregrounds the white of your bathroom suite: metro tiles in a beautiful green; slate tiles in mid grey; smart chrome fittings; and wood-finish storage and shelving.
+Build up a backdrop of colour on walls, floors and storage that foregrounds the white of your bathroom suite: metro tiles in a beautiful green; slate tiles in mid-grey; smart chrome fittings; and wood-finish storage and shelving.
 Reserve white for shutters, lighting and bath towels for a decorating scheme with a difference.

 What is the smallest space needed for an en-suite?